fira-pro/hamsterKombatAuto/README.md

 - To use this code:

   - you need to get **Authorization** token used by Hamster Kombat API by doing **MITM**(Man In The Middle) on telegram app while opening the Hamster Kombat bot miniApp.
-    For this, You can use an any android emulator with adb enabled and root access with HTTP Toolkit. refer HTTP Toolkit's guide [here](https://httptoolkit.com/docs/guides/android/).
+    For this, You can use an any android emulator with adb enabled and root access with HTTP Toolkit.
+Refer HTTP Toolkit's guide [here](https://httptoolkit.com/docs/guides/android/).
 (I will include tutorial soon😄)
     <img width="760" alt="image" src="https://github.com/fira-pro/hamsterKombatAuto/assets/85739903/7d858eb1-fdae-493f-9b3a-d26a92e1f5f7">

   - **[Optional]** Obtain Your Telegram Bot Token via [@BotFather](https://t.me/botfather).
 I you don't want this feature comment out all calls to `notify(args*)` function inside main.py.